10kh-at-rb/poodr/notes/chapter_2.md

   Obviously not

 * Should the wheel be in its own class?
-  This is not clear cut, because so far the only type we need information about a wheel is in the context of a gear.
+  This is not clear cut, because so far the only time we need information about a wheel is in the context of a gear.
 The best thing to do now is to make your code easy to change, not to try and predict the future.

 __Important Point__

 >You do not have to know where you’re going to use good design practices to get there.
 Good practices reveal design.

 The point of doing these refactorings is not because you know what the final design will be but because they help you discover the design.
-Refactoring by following these principles leads to:
+Refactoring by following these principles leads to methods that:

 * __Expose previously hidden qualities__: By enforcing the principle that every method should only do one thing, we found out that our `gear_inches` method calculated the diameter of a wheel, which is definitely not the job of the Gear class.
 * __Avoid the need for comments__: Well organized code is a lot more descriptive than any comment because comments often don't keep up with the changes in the code.